 watchgnupg --force $(gpgconf --list-dirs socketdir)/S.log

-This starts it on the current terminal for listening on the standard logging socket (which is either ~/.gnupg/S.log or /var/run/user/UID/gnupg/S.log).
+This starts it on the current terminal for listening on the standard logging socket (this is commonly /var/run/user/UID/gnupg/S.log or if no such user directory hierarchy exists ~/.gnupg/S.log).

 watchgnupg understands these options:

 Delete an already existing socket file.
 This option is implicitly used if no socket name has been given on the command line.

 If no socket name is given on the command line, pass DIR to gpgconf so that the socket for a GnuPG running with DIR has its home directory is used.
 Note that the environment variable GNUPGHOME is ignored by watchgnupg.